 - If you want a stickier cake, with a browner color, you can add a tablespoon of Golden Syrup to the mix;

-- In fairness, you should use Irish Butter for your Irish Christmas Cake.
-Irish butter is richer and less watery, and this definitely makes a difference in baking this cake;
+- In fairness, you should use Irish Butter for your Irish Cake.
+Irish butter is richer and less watery, and this definitely makes a difference in baking this holiday treat;

-- The tin you use for the cake has to be of high quality otherwise the cake won’t cook properly.
+- The tin you use for the sweet treat has to be of high quality otherwise the cake won’t cook properly.
 If you can get one with the loose base, like this, is even better;

-- Christmas cake lasts for months if wrapped and stored properly.
-Wrap the cake with greaseproof paper, then wrap this in tinfoil or put into an airtight tin.
+- This cake lasts for months if wrapped and stored properly.
+Wrap it with greaseproof paper, then wrap this in tinfoil or put into an airtight tin.
 The only thing to do to make sure the cake will last is feeding constantly it with whiskey.